 Confirm that all devices in question are paired/connected: it is easy to sometimes mistake a successfully paired connection for a connection in progress; double-checking the connection status can save lots of time in searching for unknown problems.

 Restart all devices involved in the connection: Upon revival, the devices in use will require a re-pairing, sometimes needing a security pin (depending on the device and user preference)

-As we discussed earlier, Bluetooth is reverse-compatible with older versions, however, when establishing a connection between two different Bluetooth forms, some difficulties may arise.
-An easy solution to this issue is to keep an eye out for Bluetooth updates, not only will it automatically resolve any issues, but improve the overall Bluetooth experience.
+As we discussed earlier, Bluetooth is reverse-compatible with older versions.
+However, some difficulties may arise when establishing a connection between two different Bluetooth forms.
+An easy solution to this issue is to watch for Bluetooth updates.
+Not only will it automatically resolve any issues, but it will improve the overall Bluetooth experience.

-Another less-common cause for compatibility problems is the form of Bluetooth profile in use.
-Cellphones often feature many Bluetooth profiles, and which one you use depends on what you intend on using your Bluetooth system for.
+Another less-common cause for compatibility problems is the form of Bluetooth profile.
+Cellphones often feature many Bluetooth profiles, and which one you use depends on what you intend to use your Bluetooth system for.
 The most common profiles available are:

 - HFP (Hands-Free Profile)

 - A2DP (Advanced Audio Distribution Profile)

 HFP, as the name suggests, is used for hands-free calling, PAN is the profile used to establish local networks for file-sharing, and A2DP is for music streaming purposes.

 Simply deselecting the unneeded profiles from the options will allow for more processing power for necessary uses.